Per-oral endoscopic myotomy: Procedure

 POEM is a form of natural orifice translumenal endoscopic surgery, or NOTES.
 Like the traditional surgical myotomy, the procedure is performed under general endotracheal anesthesia.
 The remainder of the procedure is performed using a flexible endoscope inserted through the mouth, and no cuts are made on the chest or abdomen.
 Occasionally, an “overtube” is inserted to facilitate repeated removal & insertion of the endoscope.
 First, a submucosal injection of dyed saline creates a cushion, then a cut is made in the esophageal mucosa using electrocautery roughly 13 centimeters proximal to the lower esophageal sphincter.
 Then, using hydrostatic dissection and electrocautery, the submucosal tunnel is made.
 Once the circular fibers of the lower esophageal sphincter are encountered, they are divided using electrocautery all the way down onto the first part of the stomach.
 This functionally weakens the sphincter, allowing improved passage of food and liquid into the stomach.
 Finally, the submucosal flap is closed using clips or sutures also placed through the endoscope.

 The procedure takes roughly 2 hours but can vary on physician and patient characteristics.
 Patients usually spend 1–3 days in the hospital before going home, and usually undergo a swallow study prior to resuming oral feeding.
 Patients may return to work and full activity immediately upon discharge from the hospital.
 Long-term patient satisfaction is similar following POEM compared to standard laparoscopic Heller myotomy.

-Risks & complications
+Risks and complications

 Major complications are rare after POEM and include esophageal perforation and bleeding.
 Escape of air introduced through the endoscope into the surrounding tissues is a common occurrence and rarely requires additional intervention.

 The major long term risk after POEM is new or worsened gastroesophageal reflux disease, which arises in 20-46% of patients.
 This phenomenon is usually mild and manageable with medication alone, and does not occur at a significantly higher rate than in patients undergoing a traditional surgical therapy.
 Incomplete myotomy resulting in a persistence of symptoms is also described and requires repeating the procedure.